Hi, everyone! Sorry I haven’t written for a while, but I’ve been away on a 20-day vacation to Yosemite, Sequoia, and Kings Canyon National Parks!

 It all started rather simply: three different opportunities for speaking engagements came up in California, and so close to one another that it seemed silly NOT to go to California and do presentations.
 My husband casually suggested, “Why don’t we both go, then take some time for a vacation while we’re out there?”
 It seemed reasonable enough.

-But let me tell you a secret: Starting the very first day, I never once had a interest in finding an internet café and checking my email.
-Never once did I feel like I had to pick up phone messages and return phone calls.
+But let me tell you a secret: Starting the very first day, I never had an interest in checking my email.
+Not once did I feel like I had to pick up phone messages and return phone calls.
 It was shocking that I could so easily leave it all behind.
 It was heaven!

 I think that vacations are mandatory for self-employed people.
 When you do your annual budgeting for your business, schedule in enough revenue so that you can afford the cost of the vacations as well as the cost of not earning money for the weeks you’re away.